 Hearing that you have breast cancer is one of the scariest moments of your life.
-This year, more than 300,000 women (and about 2,500 men) will have that conversation with their doctors, joining the 2.8 million women in the United States who have experienced breast cancer.
+This year, an estimated 282,00 women (and about 2,650 men) will have that conversation with their doctors, joining the 3.8 million women in the United States who have experienced breast cancer.
 Despite how relatively common breast cancer is, your disease is personal and unique.
 And while your treatment and outcome will be specific to your needs, you’ll share many of the same experiences with the millions of other women who have breast cancer.
 Here’s what you should expect immediately after your diagnosis.

 The Call from the Office

 Your doctor will likely tell you about your abnormal mammogram results over the phone, which does not necessarily mean you have breast cancer.
 You will not be expected to make any important decisions at this point.
 After that first phone call, you’ll have time to overcome your initial shock and formulate questions that you may want to ask at your next appointment.
-The period after this phone call can be one of the toughest steps in the process, since there is a lot of anxiety and waiting involved.
+The period after this phone call can be one of the toughest steps in the process, since there is anxiety and waiting involved.

-“When you meet with your doctor after receiving abnormal mammogram results, he or she will walk you through the decisions you’ll need to make around your biopsy,” said James T. Moore, MD, a breast surgeon on staff at Jefferson Abington Hospital and Jefferson Lansdale Hospital.
+“When you talk with your doctor after receiving abnormal mammogram results, he or she will walk you through the decisions you’ll need to make around your biopsy,” said James T. Moore, MD, a breast surgeon on staff at Jefferson Abington Hospital and Jefferson Lansdale Hospital.
 “Normally, you will go back to the radiologist for an image-guided biopsy.
-Using a CT or ultrasound, they will take a small amount of tissue from the right spot for testing.”
+Using an ultrasound or mammogram as a guide, they will take a small amount of breast tissue from the right spot for testing.”

-Dr. Moore and his staff spend as much time as needed with patients during that first appointment, which typically lasts from an hour to an hour and a half.
+Dr. Moore and his staff spend as much time as needed with patients during that first appointment.
 Each patient and her treatment options will be unique, and he likes to spend the time answering all of her questions.